Elevate Your Slow Cooking With These Recipes From Martha Stewart

 When cooked, the salmon will be delicate.
 Line the slow cooker with parchment paper large enough to extend over the top of the pot for easy removal.

-This may just become your new favourite breakfast, since the oats cook to the ideal texture while you sleep.
-They also take well to any number of toppings, savory or sweet.
+This may just become your new favourite breakfast or brunch, since the oats cook to the ideal texture while you sleep.
+They also take well to any number of toppings, savoury or sweet.
 Swirl Greek yogurt into the oats, top with roasted apricots and golden raisins; then drizzle with maple syrup.
-For savory oatmeal, omit the vanilla bean and sugar.
+For savoury oatmeal, omit the vanilla bean and sugar.

 1 cup steel-cut oats